See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Are tickets required to attend?

-There are no tickets required for candidates or their guests at the commencement ceremonies.
-All ceremonies will be held in the Eastern Kentucky Exposition Center (EXPO).
-All seating is first-come, first-serve.
-EXPO personnel reserves the right to prohibit any item from entering the premises.
+Tickets are not required for candidates or their guests at the commencement ceremony.
+May commencement ceremonies will be held in the Appalachian Wireless Arena.
+All seating is first-come, first-serve, and arena personnel reserves the right to prohibit any item from entering the premises.
 All individuals and their belongings are subject to search prior to entry and once inside the building.

 Can I order graduation announcements?